awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ## AuthViewModel Class

 All of the OAuth implementation is in the `AuthViewModel` class.
 This class manages the authentication state, handles the OAuth flow, and provides methods for logging in and out.
-Let's break down its key components:
+Let's break down its key components.

 ### Key Properties